Create a multilingual site

 Canonical URLs express the actual URL under which the currently opened page can be reached if it should be accessible via several URLs (to avoid duplicate content) and actually has nothing to do with the languages.

-If you want to deactivate multilanguage for a website you need to delete all other websites under "Pages" so that there is only one language available.
-Then you can go to "Website" > "Languages" and choose "Deactivate multilanguage".
+If you want to deactivate multilanguage for a website you need to delete all other languages so that there is only one language available.
+Then you can select "Deactivate multilanguage".

 Become a part of our Community!